zjjbuqi/HiFiCCL/README.md

 HiFiCCL uses Hifiasm as the default base assembler, but you can specify a different assembler using the `-a` option, such as `-a flye` or `-a lja`, provided that these base assemblers are already installed and added to the system path.

 HiFiCCL also generates assembly results for each chromosome.
-For more details, refer to the Getting help section.
+For more details, refer to the [tutorial] section.

 ### <a name="optional"></a>HiFiCCL' optional mode